Greenstand/treetracker-airflow-dags/README.md

 # Treetracker Automation using Airflow

-This repository contains automations for Treetracker processes using an open source worflow orchestration tool called Airflow.
+This repository contains automations for Treetracker processes using an open source worflow orchestration tool called Airflow (https://airflow.apache.org/).
 Airflow allows us to flexibly and robustly create and schedule jobs to run on a schedule or be manually triggered.
 Airflow uses the python language and requires python 3 to be installed to run.

 # Set up your local development environment